Connecticut Military and Veterans Benefits

 Connecticut High School Diplomas for Veterans of World War II, Korea and Vietnam: Connecticut local boards of education will award diplomas to honorably discharged Veterans who left high school before graduation to serve in the U.S. Armed Forces during World War II, Korea or Vietnam.
 Those interested should contact their local board of education in their school district for more information.

-Connecticut Education Directory
+Connecticut Public School Directory

 Learn more about Connecticut High School Diplomas for Veterans of World War II, Korea and Vietnam

-Connecticut Interstate Compact on Educational Opportunity for Military Children (MIC3): The purpose of this compact is to remove barriers to educational success imposed on Children of military Families because of frequent moves and Children sitting on the steps of a schooldeployment of their parents by:
+Connecticut Interstate Compact on Educational Opportunity for Military Children (MIC3):The purpose of this compact is to remove barriers to educational success imposed on Children of military Families because of frequent moves and deployment of their Children sitting on the steps of a schoolparents by:

 • Facilitating the prompt enrollment of Children of military Families and ensuring that they are not placed at a disadvantage due to difficulty in the transfer of educational records from the previous school district or variations in entrance or age requirements